piscisvolans/piscisvolans.github.io/about.md

 title: "About"
 ---

-I'm a physicist living in beautiful Los Alamos, New Mexico.
+I'm a physicist in beautiful Los Alamos, New Mexico.

-Work: Staff scientist at Los Alamos National Laboratory.
+Work: Scientist at Los Alamos National Laboratory

-School: PhD, [physics](http://research.physics.illinois.edu/QI/Photonics/) - University of Illinois; BS physics/creative writing - University of North Carolina.
+School: PhD, [physics](http://research.physics.illinois.edu/QI/Photonics/) - University of Illinois; BS physics/creative writing - University of North Carolina

-In the rest of my life, I like Americana music, poetry, science fiction, exploring New Mexico, and singing with the choir at [Trinity on the Hill Episcopal Church](http://latoth.org/).
+In the rest of my life, I enjoy Americana music, poetry, science fiction, exploring New Mexico, and singing with the choir at [Trinity on the Hill Episcopal Church](http://latoth.org/).

 I grew up in an Air Force family and lived in Japan, New Mexico, Alabama, Germany, Virginia, Rhode Island, Washington DC, Mississippi, and North Carolina before graduating from high school.